 In \cite{ottaviani}, Ottaviani and Sernesi showed that no new degree $15$ invariant vanishes on $(\llm_2)_{\mathrm{red}}$, which implies that this scheme is not a principal hypersurface in $\llm$.
-By generating singular quartics in $\llm_1$ and $\llm_2$ and proceeding as above, we were able to verify that neither is there any new (apart from $I_3 \cdot I_{27}$) degree $30$ invariant vanishing on $\llm_2$, which therefore is not a principal hypersurface in $\llm$ either.
-A similar conclusion holds of $\llm_1$ as there is no degree $24$ invariant vanishing on $\llm_1$.
-The Magma program to check this is available at

-A word is needed on how to generate singular quartics corresponding to points of $\llm_1$ and $\llm_2$.
+We will prove a stronger result, namely that none of $\llm_1$, $\llm_2$, $(\llm_2)_{\mathrm{red}}$ is a complete intersection.
+We apply the same methods as in Section~\ref{sec:mainalgo}.
+The main problem now is to generate quartics in $\llm_1$ and $\llm_2$.